theTomz/ML_Freshwater/README.md

 - How To Run
   - Gradient_Descent and Normalized_Gradient_Descent: Self-contained, all functions needed are in the code.
 Running the notebook will provide outputs and pyplot comparisons of prediction and actual samples.
     - To test with different ions, replace variable "ion" with desired component (must be a column header of UHF data set).
 Outputs are at the bottom of the code (see pyplot for predictions).
-    - To switch between sampling intervals, replace value "Time_between_samples" with desired interval in days.
+    - To switch between sampling intervals, replace value "Days_between_samples" with desired interval in days.
   - Neural Network: The NN requires the latest Keras library.

     Create input features first by running the "Create_Excel" file.
-    - To switch between sampling intervals, replace value "Time_between_samples" with desired interval in days (in "Create_Excel").
+    - To switch between sampling intervals, replace value "Days_between_samples" with desired interval in days (in "Create_Excel").

     Run neural network by replacing variable "features" with: 'new_features' + str(Time_between_sample) + '.xlsx'.
     Neural Network outputs pyplot prediction compared to test samples.